 Measure member retention

-Capture customer satisfaction scores
+Capture member satisfaction scores

-Remember to check your app ratings and reviews
+Check your app ratings and reviews

-“Member experience” can be a nebulous term to quantify, and while important, NPS alone may not demonstrate the full value of your digital offering.
+“Member experience” can be a nebulous term to quantify, and while important, NPS alone may not show the full value of your digital offering.
 The above metrics can serve as leading indicators to help your organization demonstrate the effectiveness and impact of your digital advocacy service to stakeholders, so you can drive market growth.

 Are you looking for ways to get more members to use the digital tools your health plan already uses?

 Watch our on-demand webinar, “How to encourage your members to use digital care management offerings.”